Subarachnoid Hemorrhage: Causes and Treatments

 - Seizures

-These symptoms necessitate immediate medical attention to mitigate potential complications and improve outcomes.
+These symptoms necessitate immediate medical attention is essential to reduce the risk of severe complications and improve outcomes.

 Clinical Evaluation